Skip to content

 Perhaps you get caught up in perfecting your sports performance.

-Striving for perfection in sports cultivates a good work ethic and desire to improve your skills—which likely helps all life areas.
+Striving for excellence in sports cultivates a good work ethic and desire to improve your skills, which likely helps all life areas.

-But you’re doing yourself no favors if you believe perfection is attainable.
+But we’re doing ourselves no favors if we believe perfection is attainable.
 Working towards an elusive goal can feel overwhelming, stressful and bleak.

 Worst, it can lead to eating disorders and exercise addiction.